-The date, exact place, and time of sampling or measurement;

-b)

-The date(s) analyses were performed; The individual(s) who performed the sampling or measurement; The individual(s) who performed the analyses; if a commercial laboratory is used, the name and address of the c) d) laboratory; The analytical techniques or methods used, and

-The results of such analyses.
-Information not required by the DMR form is not to be submitted to this agency, but is to be retained as required in III.6.
+- a) The date, exact place, and time of sampling or measurement; - b) The date(s) analyses were performed; - c) The individual(s) who performed the sampling or measurement; - d) The individual(s) who performed the analyses; if a commercial laboratory is used, the name and address of the laboratory; - e) The analytical techniques or methods used, and - f) The results of such analyses.
+Information not required by the DMR form is not to be submitted to this agency but retained as required in 111.6.